-Syrian airstrikes, artillery fire rock Eastern Ghouta despite ceasefire
+Chlorine gas symptoms reported in Eastern Ghouta after Syrian airstrikes

 In his remarks to the UN Security Council Nebenzia compared the outcry from the international community over events in Eastern Ghouta to that surrounding the re-taking of eastern Aleppo in December 2016.

 "We know that the humanitarian situation in Syria is dire and requires urgent measures to be taken," he said.
-"However we see perfectly that the propagandistic scenarios which are being unraveled around Eastern Ghouta are in line fully with the campaign, the vociferous campaign in late 2016 during the counter-terrorist oepration to liberate eastern Aleppo."
+"However we see perfectly that the propagandistic scenarios which are being unraveled around Eastern Ghouta are in line fully with the campaign, the vociferous campaign in late 2016 during the counter-terrorist operation to liberate eastern Aleppo."

 The airstrikes and artillery fire have concentrated on the outskirts of Eastern Ghouta, according to activists inside the city. more than 520 people have been killed and 2,500 wounded since the bombardment of Eastern Ghouta began on Sunday February 18.